 And data-driven analytics is exactly what helps adtech solutions deliver on that promise.
 Given the unprecedented volume of data that the advertising industry deals with, advanced analytics enable publishers, advertisers, and marketers to make informed business decisions, improve ad inventory efficiency, create personalized campaigns, all while staying on top of ad spend.

 Management guru Peter Drucker is often quoted as saying “You can’t improve what you don’t measure”.

 What’s going on with digital advertising spending worldwide?
 In a nutshell, billions of dollars spent on digital ads globally are steadily growing, which demonstates overall business readiness to invest in this channel.

 But how to invest wisely to reap the benefits of advertising instead of kicking yourself for wasted money?
 Let’s unveil all powers of data-driven analytics that’s making each and every ad-related step super conscious.

 Programmatic advertising is at the core of the adtech industry.
 It refers to the use of technology to automate the process of buying and selling advertising space as opposed to manual processes that relied on negotiations, insertion orders, and requests for proposals.

 Back in 2012, the share of programmatic advertising was slightly above 10%.
-Last year, 72% of global digital display ad spend was transacted programmatically, and the number continues to climb up.
+Last year, 84% of global digital ad spending was transacted programmactically, and the number continues to climb up.
 Specifically, the share is predicted to grow up to 87% by 2026.

 Programmatic advertising ecosystem consists of many components: demand-side platforms (DSP), supply-side platforms (SSP), ad networks, ad exchanges, private marketplaces, data management platforms (DMP).
 These solutions rely heavily on data analytics to support better, more efficient digital advertising: